-The DSO is also entitled to receive a fair remuneration for the resources that its shareholders have invested in the distribution grid in the form of share capital and other equity elements.
+The DSO is also entitled to receive a fair remuneration for the resources that its shareholders have invested in the distribution grid in the form of contributions and other contributions and reserves.
 Basically, the remuneration for equity is set on the basis of the formula in which

-'RAB x WACC',
+'RAB x WACC'.